relativisticturtle/intcode-adventure-2021/index.md

+---
+title: Advent of IntCode 2021
+---

-# Welcome to my IntCode-adventure!
+# Welcome to Advent of IntCode 2021!

 On these pages I shall tell the story of how I solve the [Advent of Code 2021](https://adventofcode.com/2021)-problems with algorithms implemented in IntCode.